Strykeros/spyMaster3000/README.md

 > All appropriate cryptographic algorithms are implimented in acordance to FIPS specifications!

 > [!CAUTION]
-> This project is designed solely for educational and learning purposes.
+> This project was developed solely for learning purposes.
 It is not intended for real-world cryptographic applications or securing sensitive data, for that use reliable libraries such as [OpenSSL](https://www.openssl.org/) instead!

 # ⚒️ How to build?